firynth/DeathCounter/README.md

 To get it to work, you need to right click on the death counter browser source and select Interact.
 This will open up a new window.
 You can hide this behind something else on your screen, as long as it is open.
 With the .ahk file or .exe file running, you can press the following keys to update the death counter in various ways.
 ## F2
-Does the same thing as the "boss clear" command.
+Does the same thing as the ["boss clear" command](https://github.com/firynth/DeathCounter/blob/master/README.md#boss-clear).
 ## F4
-Does the same thing as the "boss" command without the clear argument.
+Does the same thing as the ["boss" command](https://github.com/firynth/DeathCounter/blob/master/README.md#boss-clear) without the clear argument.
 ## F5
 Reduces the deaths, and boss if toggled, by one
 ## F6
 Increases the deaths, and boss if toggled, by one

+# Notes
+If you have any programming experience, feel free to make changes as you see fit.
+Use issues to report issues with the death counter's functionality or suggest possible changes to the death counter.
+If there's any questions, feel free to [Tweet me](https://twitter.com/firynth) and if I'm able to, I'll help you out with your questions.